galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 learning curves but can be used to turn almost any command line software package into a tool.

 In contrast to normal tools, Galaxy Interactive Environments allow unconstrained scripting in a Galaxy environment.
 They are popular and useful for skilled researchers and developers, because they allow code to run inside Galaxy that is not available in any existing tool.
-Notebooks can be shared and reused but cannot run in workflows and lack the formal reproducibility provided by dependency management built-in to real tools.
+Notebooks can be shared and reused and can even run in workflows.
+They currently lack the formal reproducibility provided by dependency management built-in to real tools but the underlying code can be extracted, parameterised and made into a working command line script ready to be turned into a typical Galaxy tool.

 ## A bridge from scripts to tools